 Photograph by Delphine Ruston

-Ed Kluz is a British artist based in the South West of England.
-His work focusses on perceptions of the past through the reimagining of historic landscapes, buildings and objects.
-These concerns are explored through the media of painting, drawing, printmaking, sound, performance and site-specific installation.
+Ed Kluz's work focusses on perceptions of the past through the reimagining of historic landscapes, buildings and objects.
+These concerns are explored through the media of painting, drawing, printmaking and site-specific installation.

 The visual language of his work is underpinned by neo-antiquarianism and a curiosity for the obscure.
 He draws inspiration from 17th, 18th and 19th century topographical and architectural representation, early photography, film and theatre.

 Between 1999-2002 he studied fine art at the Winchester School of Art.
 His work is held in a number of public collections including the V&A and York City Art Gallery.